jamonholmgren/ProMotion/README.md

 ## A new way to easily build RubyMotion apps.

-ProMotion is a RubyMotion gem that makes iOS development more like Ruby and less like Objective-C. It introduces a clean, Ruby-style syntax for building screens that is easy to learn and remember.
+ProMotion is a RubyMotion gem that makes iOS development more like Ruby and less like Objective-C.
+It introduces a clean, Ruby-style syntax for building screens that is easy to learn and remember and abstracts a ton of boilerplate UIViewController, UINavigationController, and other iOS code into a simple, Ruby-like DSL.

 ```ruby
 class AppDelegate < PM::Delegate